 Pregnancy and exercise is a hotly debated topic and it's hard for pregnant women to know what you can and can’t do when it comes to exercise.
 We're committed to giving you the best understanding of what exercise does to both mother and child, and how you can make sure that you and your baby are safe and comfortable while being active.

 Disclaimer: It’s really important that you consult your doctor about your plans for being active.
 You should explain the nature of the training you would like to do, and keep them updated with how you feel during exercise.
 And if you have medical or obstetric complications you must be evaluated before participating in any physical activity.

 The latest guidelines1 encourage regular exercise before, during and after pregnancy for both active and sedentary women.
-They emphasise that pregnancy and the associated physiological changes are no longer seen as limitations - this is not a time to be confined to the couch.
+They emphasize that pregnancy and the associated physiological changes are no longer seen as limitations - this is not a time to be confined to the couch.
 In fact, they urge previously inactive women to take up some form of exercise, suggesting that this is the perfect time to make healthy lifestyle changes.

-But why, for those few months of your life when all you want to do is sleep and eat donuts, do we have to eat really well and exercise?
+But why, for those few months of your life, when all you want to do is sleep and eat donuts, do we have to eat really well and exercise?

 Here are some very good reasons:

 - Maintaining a good level of fitness will set you up for an easier, shorter labor with better recovery and fewer chances of complications3.

 - Training your abs during pregnancy will also lessen the degree of abdominal wall separation – a condition which can cause lower back and pelvic pain2.